-Structures were prepared and energy matrices computed using procedures described previously [15, 43].
+For the design calculations, structures were prepared and energy matrices computed using procedures described previously [15, 43].
 For Tiam1, two missing segments (residues 851-854 and 868-869) were built using the Modeller program [44].
+For most of the design calculations, we removed the peptide ligand, when present in the PDB structure, before computing the energy matrix.
 In the energy matrix calculations, for each residue pair, interaction energies were computed after 15 steps of energy minimization, with the backbone fixed and only the interactions of the pair with each other and the backbone included.
 This short minimization of pairs alleviates the discrete rotamer approximation.
 Sidechain rotamers were described by a slightly expanded version of the library of Tuffery et al [45], which has a total of 254 rotamers (sum over all amino acid types).
 The expansion consists in allowing additional hydrogen orientations for OH and SH groups [40].
 This rotamer library was chosen for its simplicity and because it gives very good performance in sidechain placement tests, comparable to the specialized Scwrl4 program (which uses a much larger library) [46, 47].

 Monte Carlo simulations

+With Proteus, sequence design is done by running long Monte Carlo (MC) simulations where selected amino acid positions can mutate freely.
+Here, the choice of mutating positions depends on the calculation.
+To optimize the reference energies, we do simulations where about half of the positions can mutate at a time.
+To test the optimized models, we mostly do simulations where all positions except Gly and Pro are free to mutate.
+To produce designed sequences that will be tested through molecular dynamics, we do MC simulations where Gly, Pro, and 11 positions closely involved in peptide binding are held fixed, while all other positions are allowed to mutate.
+Finally, in the Tiam1 quadruple mutant application, only four positions in the protein can mutate (and the peptide ligand is present).
+In all cases (with one exception), mutations occur randomly, subject only to the MMGBSA energy function that drives the simulation.
+In just one case, we use an additional, « experimental » energy term to explicitly bias the simulation to stay close to the natural, Pfam sequences ; see below.

-The Monte Carlo simulations used one- and two-position moves, where either rotamers, types, or both are changed.
+The Monte Carlo simulations use one- and two-position moves, where either rotamers, types, or both are changed.
 For two-position moves, the second position is selected among those that have a significant (unsigned) interaction energy with the first one, meaning that there is at least one rotamer conformation where their interaction is 10 kcal/mol or more.
-In addition, we mostly perform Replica Exchange Monte Carlo (REMC), where several simulations (“replicas” or “walkers”) are propagated in parallel, at different temperatures; periodic swaps are attempted between the conformations of two walkers i, j (adjacent in temperature).
+In addition, to enhance sampling, we mostly perform Replica Exchange Monte Carlo (REMC), where several MC simulations (“replicas” or “walkers”) are run in parallel, at different temperatures; periodic swaps are attempted between the conformations of two walkers i, j (adjacent in temperature).
 The swap is accepted with probability

 accswapij=Min1,eβi−βj∆Ei−∆Ej (16)

 where βi, βj are the inverse temperatures of the two walkers and ∆Ei, ∆Ej are the changes in their folding energies due to the conformation change [48, 49].
 We use eight walkers, with thermal energies kTi that range from 0.125 to 3 kcal/mol, and are spaced in a geometric progression: Ti+1/Ti = constant [48].
-Simulations are done with the proteus program [27]; REMC uses an efficient, shared-memory, OpenMP parallelization [50].
+Simulations are done with the proteus program (which is part of the Proteus package) [27]; REMC uses an efficient, shared-memory, OpenMP parallelization [50].

-For the Tiam1 protein, a few simulations were also done that included a biasing potential, which penalizes sequences with a low similarity to a reference, experimental set.
+For the Tiam1 protein, one simulation was also done that included an “experimental”, biasing energy term, which penalizes sequences that have a low similarity to a reference, experimental set.
 The bias energy had the form

 δEbias=ciSti−Sirand, (17)